 Use These Simple Tricks in Gantt Chart Task Lists

-If you are working in Gantt Chart view, you can use these keyboard shortcuts to quickly move and select in your task list.
-Many of these include the Control key so press Control plus the letter, number or Function key indicated.
+If you are working in Gantt Chart View, you can use these keyboard shortcuts to quickly move and select in your task list.

 1. Go to the top of the task list

-In Gantt Chart view, press Control + Home to move to the top of the task list.
+In Gantt Chart view, press Ctrl + Home to move to the top of the task list.

 2. Go to the end of the task list

-In Gantt Chart view, press Control + down arrow to move to the bottom of the task list.
+In Gantt Chart view, press Ctrl + down arrow to move to the bottom of the task list.

 3. Find a task by name